camunda/camunda-bpm-examples/usertask/task-form-external-jsf/README.md

 </startEvent>
 ```

-The attribute can also be set through the properties panel using camunda modeler:
+The attribute can also be set through the properties panel using the camunda Modeler:

 ![External Forms Screenshot Modeler][3]

-For more detailed information to External Task Forms see [JSF Task Forms](http://docs.camunda.org/latest/real-life/how-to/#user-interface-jsf-task-forms)
+For more detailed information about External Task Forms, see [JSF Task Forms][6]

 ## How to use it?